alkamauss/content/src/reviews/anime/tsukigakirei.md

 ---

-> The Moon Is Beautiful, as the Moon, So Beautiful
+> As the Moon, So Beautiful

+Previews are shown on the OP of every episode instead of the usual after credits, which kind of defeats the purpose of previews.
+But, after credits are replaced by short episodes and it's so worth it because they are amazing, be sure to not miss them.

 ## Synopsis